 Seats On The Bergen Line

 The seats are beyond comfortable and recline almost halfway back — plenty of leg space and tons of overhead storage for luggage.
-All seats have power outlets, you need a power adapter, and you are all set.
+All seats have power outlets; you need a power adapter and are all set.
 The quad seating has a table, and all seats have a footrest.
 The seats also have comfy headrests.

 The New PlusNight Lie-flat Seats

 You will enjoy privacy from your fellow passengers due to your single seat’s angled position and a wraparound seat shell.
-Just lay your seat completely flat when you’re ready to turn in after reading a book or watching a movie.
+Lay your seat completely flat when you’re ready to turn in after reading a book or watching a movie.

 I don’t even know where to start with this one.
 You all know I have a thing for bathrooms!
-I am still shocked over how modern, roomy, and, most importantly, clean the bathrooms were—ventilated with built-in hand dryers.
+I was in shock over how modern, roomy, and, most importantly, clean the bathrooms were—ventilated with built-in hand dryers.

 They have purse hooks and all like something from the future.
 The bathroom on the train was better than the average public restroom in the US.
-Something that made me belly laugh is a young Indian family had the same reaction.
-They said, “wow, it’s so clean.”
+Something that made me belly laugh was that a young Indian family reacted similarly.
+They said, “Wow, it’s so clean.”
 Unless you’ve ridden a train in India, you won’t get the humor in that.
 Comparing the two would be like comparing apples and oranges.

 The Café On The Bergen Line

 The train has a fantastic café.
 You can dine in or take out.
 The café has a full menu.
 You can order a cooked meal or pick up a sandwich.
 There are also fresh baked goods, fruit, and many drinks choices.
-You can also order beer or wine, which must be consumed inside the café.
+You can also order beer or wine, which you must consume inside the café.

 The Scenery During The Oslo to Bergen Train Ride

 While beautiful, I don’t know if we needed seven hours of it.
 I also can’t say it was a must.
-All in all, I was more impressed with the train than the actual scenery.
+Overall, I was more impressed with the train than the scenery.

 I did see the fjords and all the lone homes dotting the landscape.
 And I don’t have a frame of reference to compare to.
-Perhaps if I had experienced more train rides throughout Europe, I would have had a different take.
+Perhaps I would have had a different take if I had experienced more train rides throughout Europe.

 Yes, the train ride from Oslo to Bergen is often considered one of the most beautiful train journeys in the world, and it’s worth it.
 The 7-hour journey takes you through the stunning landscape of Norway, including the scenic mountains and fjords of western Norway.
 The train journey offers breathtaking views of the surrounding scenery and the chance to experience the rugged beauty of Norway up close.
 If you have time, I would recommend taking this train ride.